OriginFinancial/frontend-take-home-assignment/README.md

 1. Develop the page as close as possible to the mockups, both on mobile & desktop.
 2. Implement business rules.
 3. Test the codebase.
+4. Create an organized structure of files.
+Make things reusable as much as possible.

 ### Assets